igsr/gca_1000genomes_website/_faq/what-strand-are-variants-your-vcf-file.md

   - are-my-snps-found-1000-genomes-project
 ---

-All the variants in both our vcf files and on the browser are always reported on the forward strand.
+All the variants in both our VCF files and on the browser are always reported on the forward strand.